-If you can find a part where you can parallelize in a Workflow, your productivity will be greatly improved.
-In this article, I am going to mention about “parallel” processing in Workflow.
+If you can find a part where you can parallelize in a Workflow, your productivity will be improved greatly.
+In this article, I am going to talk about “parallel” processing in a Workflow.

 A Workflow is a series of Steps (tasks) necessary to produce some results, such as making products and providing services, arranged in a proper order and connecting them with arrows.

-There are two types of ways to connect these Steps in Workflow diagram, “serial” and “parallel”.
+There are two ways to connect these Steps in Workflow diagram, “serially” and “parallelly”.

-To explain “serial” and “parallel”, I would like you to imagine a concept of “balls of work”.
-A “work ball” is what to show which process it is going on now on the Workflow diagram and what Step is being processed.
+To define “serial” versus “parallel”, I would like you to imagine the concept of “balls of work”.
+A “work ball” is what shows which process (Step) in the workflow is being handled and what is being processed in it.

-In the way of connecting in “serial”, no ball exists in other Steps when there is a ball at a Step (the Step is being processed).
+When connecting “serially”, only one ball is at a given Step (the Step that is being processed).

 Advantage of “parallel”processing

-If you are gazing at the workflow diagram and you can find the part where you can process “in parallel”, it is a great opportunity for business improvement.
+If you are looking at a workflow diagram and you can find a part where you can process “parallelly”, it is a great opportunity to improve the business process.

-“In case of serial t1 + t2 > t1 or t2 in parallel”, thus, it is obvious that parallel processing can shorten the processing time required for the entire workflow.
+“t1 + t2 > t1 or t2”, thus serial is greater than parallel, it is obvious that parallel processing can shorten the processing time required for the entire workflow.

-Since there are such advantage in parallel processing, I think that it is worthwhile to consider whether or not there is a part where can be processed “in parallel” in the Workflow diagram, including reviewing of the entire work.
+Since there is such an advantage in parallel processing, I think that it is worthwhile to consider whether or not there is a part in the process which can be done “in parallel” in the Workflow diagram, including the review of the entire work.

 Is “parallel” processing difficult to manage?

-By arranging “parallel” processing in the Workflow, you will be able to gain the benefits as described in the previous section.
-However, adding “parallel” processing also raises the problem that management becomes difficult.
+By arranging “parallel” processing in the Workflow, you will be able to gain the benefits described in the previous section.
+However, adding “parallel” processing makes management more difficult.

 The management of parallel processing will become easy by using a Workflow system (BPM system).
 Also, there are cases where business improvement was achieved by arranging parallel processing.
-I would like to continue to mention about parallel processing in the future.
+I would like to continue talking about parallel processing in the future.

 That’s it, for today!